nishanbudhathoki2266/nishanbudhathoki2266/README.md

 # Hi there, I'm Nishan Budhathoki 👋

 Welcome to my corner of the coding universe!
-I'm a passionate JavaScript developer with a penchant for crafting elegant and user-centric web solutions.
+I'm a passionate JavaScript developer with a strong passion for crafting elegant and user-centric web solutions.
 I'm currently on an exciting journey of mastering the MERN (MongoDB, Express, React, Node.js) stack.
-I'm also well-versed in leveraging CSS frameworks like Bootstrap, Tailwind CSS, and Sass to create stunning and responsive designs.
+I'm also well-versed in leveraging CSS frameworks to create stunning and responsive designs.

 ## 🚀 What I'm Up To